-More than that, it affects your perception of the company’s overall ability to carry out the order, from packaging, to delivery, to payment.
-If customers see errors early in the process, they are not motivated and won’t bother proceeding.
+More than that, it affects their perception of the company’s overall ability to carry out the order, from sourcing, to packaging, to delivery.
+If customers see errors early in the process, they are not confident and won’t bother proceeding.
 Instead, they will likely go somewhere else to buy the product.

-The Solution: Technology issues have no real solution, but perfecting the performance of the technology so that these types of errors don’t occur is an essential way to combat checkout abandonment.
-Regularly test analytics so you can identify issues as they occur and keep your app or website operating smoothly for users.
+Solution: Technology issues have no real catch-all solution, but perfecting the performance of the website so that these types of errors don’t recur is an essential way to combat checkout abandonment.
+Regularly test the website and monitor analytics to identify issues as they happen and keep the app or website operating smoothly.

 6. Payment security concerns

-The Solution: It doesn’t always matter how good security is, as many services have good security; it’s more about conveying the appearance of high-quality security.
-Even if your service is secure, you need to make sure it feels secure to the user.
-Having a site and app that seems secure helps people feel confident that they won’t be wasting their money if they decide to make a purchase.
+It doesn’t always matter how good security is, as many services have good security; it’s more about conveying the appearance of high-quality security.
+Even if the service is secure, you need to make sure it feels secure to the user.
+Convey security features to users so they feel confident that they won’t be wasting their money if they decide to make a purchase.

 7. Browsing and researching because your site isn’t informative enough